How Can I Get An Online Divorce?

 This is one of the most important steps, but it can also be one of the easiest if you have an uncontested divorce.
 It is recommended that you draw up the divorce agreement with an attorney to prevent the possibility that you will need to contest anything about the divorce in court at a later date.
 During this process, ask for what you want but also try to be reasonable.
 Asking for more than you need or denying your spouse something you know they want can create unnecessary conflict that can negate the benefits of getting an online divorce.

-Finish filing and send in any additional documentation
+Finish filing for divorce and send in any additional documentation

 At this point, almost everything required for the divorce process should be finished, and all you will likely need to do is send any other information needed by the court to finalize the process.
 If you're unsure about what other information or documentation you will need, consult your state's website, or ask your attorney if you have one.
 Every state has its own specific requirements.
 Lacking the proper documentation can slow down the process unnecessarily.